-You don’t have to be a guide to have an auto locking function for belaying seconds on your belay device.
+You don’t have to be a guide to use an auto locking function for belaying your second.
 This is a very useful option for climbing in the mountains.
 It means you can belay two people seconding at the same time.
-It means you can take your hands off the ropes when belaying a second and do things whilst belaying like sorting out the rack, eating and drinking.
-It can at a push also be used to ascend ropes.
-They do weigh marginally more than standard belay devices but their practical advantages make them a good trade off.
+Whilst belaying, you can take your hands off the rope as well as sort out the rack, eating and drinking.
+At a push it can be used to ascend ropes.
+They weigh marginally more than standard belay devices but their practical advantages make them a good trade off.

 Weight of device

-Obviously you want a belay device that weighs as little as possible.
-However function and ease of use should take priority over weight when you consider how much time you spend with your belay device in your hands.
-The one which is the most practical, that you are most familiar with and which handles the best is the way to go.
+Obviously you want a belay device to weigh as little as possible.
+However function and ease of use should be the priority over weight when considering buying a device.
+The best device is the most practical, the one you are most familiar with and handles the best.

-I often have to belay someone who is much bigger than me.
-What can I do to make this easier/get more holding power?
+I often have to belay someone bigger than me, what can I do to make this easier/get more holding power?

 What do I do if I drop my belay device on a multi pitch route?

-Hopefully you will still have an HMS biner and will be able to use an Italian or a Munter hitch.
+Hopefully you will still have an HMS biner and be able to use an Italian or a Munter hitch.
 You can abseil and belay with the Italian or Munter hitch but it is not kind to your ropes which will become kinked.
-The best time to learn how to use an Italian or Munter hitch is not half way up a 400m high route in the Alps after you have just dropped your belay device for the first time.
+The best time to learn how to use an Italian or Munter hitch is not half way up a 400m high route in the Alps having just dropped your belay device for the first time.